BeAPI/bea-fix-loco-translate/readme.txt

 # WordPress

-- Download and install using the built-in WordPress plugin installer.
+- Download and install using the built-in WordPress plugin installer or optionnaly, consider using it as mu-plugin.
 - Site activate in the "Plugins" area of the admin.
-- Nothing more
+- Nothing more.

 == Changelog ==